kubestellar/kubestellar/docs/content/direct/architecture.md

 The Space Manager handles the lifecycle of spaces.
 KubeStellar uses the [KubeFlex project](https://github.com/kubestellar/kubeflex) for space management.
 In KubeFlex, a space is named a `ControlPlane`, and we will use both terms in this document.
-KubeSteller currently prereqs KubeFlex to provide one or more spaces.
+KubeStellar currently prereqs KubeFlex to provide one or more spaces.
 We plan to make this optional in the near future.

 KubeFlex is a flexible framework that supports various kinds of control planes, such